Dr. Alan Penzias is double board-certified in Obstetrics and Gynecology/Reproductive Endocrinology and Infertility.

 Dr. Penzias is also the Surgical Director of Boston IVF, an Associate Professor of Obstetrics, Gynecology and Reproductive Biology at Harvard Medical School - and the Director of the Fellowship Program in Reproductive Endocrinology and Infertility at Beth Israel Deaconess Medical Center/Harvard Medical School.

-He is the recipient of numerous recognitions, including three consecutive Boston Magazine Top Doctor awards (2017-2020).
+He is the recipient of numerous recognitions, including ten consecutive Boston Magazine Top Doctor awards.